sosia-dev/sosia/docs/tutorial/usage.rst

 * `affiliation_id`: The most frequent Scopus Affiliation ID of all affiliations listed on publications most recent to the year of treatment
 * `affiliation`: The most frequent affiliation of all affiliations listed on publications most recent to the year of treatment
 * `language`: The language(s) of the published documents of an author up until the year of treatment
-* `reference_sim`: The cosine similarity of references listed in publications up until the year of treatment between the matched scientist and the scientist (references may be missing)
+* `num_cited_refs`: The number of jointly cited references as per publications up until the year of treatment (reference lists may be missing)

 Alternatively, you can provide a list of above keywords to only obtain information on these keywords.
 This is helpful as some information takes time to gather.